yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 ## Pinning Secret {#pinning-secret}

-On each connection that includes the PinningTicket extension, both peers derive the the value pinning_secret from the shared Diffie Hellman secret.
-They compute:
+The pinning secret is generated locally by the client and the server which means they must use the same inputs to generate it.
+This value must be generated before the ServerHello message is sent, and must be unpredictable to any party other than the client and the server.

+The pinning secret is derived
+using the Derive-Secret function provided by TLS 1.3, described in Section "Key Schedule" of {{I-D.ietf-tls-tls13}}.

-    pinning_secret = HKDF(xSS + xES, "pinning secret", L)
+	pinning secret = Derive-Secret(Handshake Secret, "pinning secret", ClientHello...ServerHello)

-using the notation of {{I-D.ietf-tls-tls13}}, sec.
-Key Schedule.
-This secret is used by the server to generate the new ticket that it returns to the client.

-The length of the secret L is determined by the server, and MUST be between 16 and 63 octets, inclusive.

 ## Pinning Ticket {#pinning-ticket}

+The pinning ticket contains the pinning secret.
+The pinning ticket is provided by the client to the server which decrypts it in order to extract the pinning secret and responds with a pinning proof.
+As a result, the characteristics of the pinning ticket are:

-The pinning ticket's format is not specified by this document, but it MUST be encrypted and integrity-protected using a long-term pinning-ticket protection key.
+* Pinning tickets MUST be encrypted and integrity-protected using strong cryptographic algorithms.
+* Pinning tickets MUST be protected with a long-term pinning protection key.
-The server MUST rotate the protection key periodically, and therefore the ticket MUST contain a protection key ID or serial number.
+* Pinning tickets MUST include a pinning protection key ID or serial number as to enable the pinning protection key to be refreshed.
-The ticket MUST allow the server to recover the pinning_secret value, and MAY include additional information.
+* The pinning ticket MAY include other information, in addition to the pinning secret.

+The pinning ticket's format is not specified by this document, but we RECOMMEND a format similar to the one proposed by {{RFC5077}}.

+## Pinning Protection Key {#pinning-ticket-key}

+The pinning protection key is only used by the server and so remains server implementation specific. {{RFC5077}} recommends the use of two keys, but when using AEAD algorithms only a single key is required.

+When a single server terminates TLS for multiple virtual servers using the Server Name Indication (SNI) mechanism, we strongly RECOMMEND to use a separate protection key for each one of them, in order to allow migrating virtual servers between different servers while keeping pinning active.

 As noted in {{cluster}}, if the server is actually a cluster of machines, the protection key MUST be synchronized between them.
 An easy way to do it is to derive it from the session-ticket protection key, which is already synchronized.
 For example:

-    pinning_protection_key = HKDF(resumption_protection_key,
+    pinning_protection_key = HKDF-Expand(resumption_protection_key,
                                   "pinning protection", L)

 ## Pinning Proof

-The proof sent by the server consists of this value:
+The pinning proof is sent by the server to demonstrate that it has been able to decrypt the pinning ticket and retrieve the pinning secret.
+The proof must be unpredictable and must not be replayed.
+Similarly to the pinning secret, the pinning proof is sent by the server in the ServerHello message.
+In addition, it must not be possible for a MITM server with a fake certificate to obtain a pinning proof from the original server.

+In order to address these requirements, the pinning proof is bound to the TLS session as well as the public key of the server:

-    proof = HMAC(original_pinning_secret, "pinning proof" + crlen +
+    proof = HMAC(original_pinning_secret, "pinning proof" +
-	        client.random + srlen + server.random +
-	        Hash(server_public_key))
+	             Handshake-Secret + Hash(server_public_key))

-where HMAC {{RFC2104}} uses the Hash algorithm for the handshake, and the same hash is also used over the server's public key.
-The server\_public\_key value is the DER representation of the public key, specifically the SubjectPublicKeyInfo structure as-is.
-The nonce lengths crlen and srlen are a single octet each.
+where HMAC {{RFC2104}} uses the Hash algorithm that was negotiated in the handshake, and the same hash is also used over the server's public key.
+The original\_pinning\_secret value refers to the secret value extracted from the ticket sent by the client, to distinguish it from a new pinning secret value that is possibly computed in the current exchange.
+The server\_public\_key value
+is the DER representation of the public key, specifically the SubjectPublicKeyInfo structure as-is.

 # Operational Considerations

 The main motivation behind the current protocol is to enable identity pinning without the need for manual operations.
+To achieve this goal operations described in identity pinning are only performed within the current TLS session, and there is no dependence on any TLS configuration parameters such as CA identity or public keys.
+As a result, configuration changes are unlikely to lead to desynchronized state between the client and the server.
 Manual operations are susceptible to human error and in the case of public key pinning, can easily result in "server bricking": the server becoming inaccessible to some or all of its users.